Classic Minerals Ltd Plans New Share Issue

 Classic Minerals Ltd. (AU:CLZ) has released an update.

-Classic Minerals Ltd. has announced a new proposed issue of securities, with plans to issue a maximum of 3.4 million ordinary fully paid shares under the ticker CLZ.
-The proposed issue date is set for May 22, 2024, as the company seeks to expand its financial horizons.
+Classic Minerals Ltd. announces a new proposed issue of 10 million fully paid ordinary shares under the ASX security code CLZ, with the intended issue date set for 27th May 2024.
+This move aims to raise capital through a placement or another type of issue, pending approval and quotation on the ASX.

 For further insights into AU:CLZ stock, check out TipRanks’ Stock Analysis page.